Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: The Concentration Bound

 Then, we define the \textit{first passage time} for the modified model from the origin to $u$ as

 where $\mathcal{P}$ is the set of possible sequences of flips when we place an affected* block at the origin that will lead to an affected node at $u$.
 When we assume that in the initial configuration the entire $\mathcal{N}_v$ is a region of expansion and there are no affected nodes of any type on $\mathcal{N}_v$, $\mathcal{P}$ will be non-empty.
-Clearly, the notion of first passage time can be extended to any pair of nodes on a neighborhood $\mathcal{N}'_v$ with radius $\exp(\exp(\size))-w$ centered at the origin denoted by $a_{x,u}$, in which case, we assume that the affected* block is placed at $x$ instead of the origin.
-We note that with the given conditions on the initial configuration and the placement of an affected* block on $x$ there always exists a set of flips leading to a an affected node at any location. \end{definition}
+From the definition of region of expansion, since the affected* block will lead to the formation of a monochromatic block, there will always be a possible subsequent flip until the desired node becomes affected.
+Clearly, the notion of first passage time can be extended to any pair of nodes on a neighborhood $\mathcal{N}_v$ denoted by $a_{x,u}$, in which case, we assume that the affected* block is placed at $x$ instead of the origin.
+We note that with the given conditions on the initial configuration and if we place an affected* block at $x$, with a similar argument as above there always exists a set of flips leading to an affected node at any location on $\mathcal{N}_v$.